 Frequently Asked Questions

 - What's the point of this project?
 Crazy overclocking?

-Answer: This project is intended as a cool conversation piece, and a fun do-it-yourself project.
+Answer: The custom mineral oil pc project has always been intended as a cool conversation piece, and a fun do-it-yourself project.
 While there are certainly some thermal advantages, submersion cooling is usually not the best solution for overclocking.
 Due to the risk of tank failure if the oil reaches temperatures above 50C, we do not recommend submerging overclocked or extremely hot hardware in this system.